npm/npm/doc/misc/npm-config.md

 * Default: true
 * Type: Boolean

 If set to false, then ignore `npm-shrinkwrap.json` files when installing.
+This will also prevent _writing_ `npm-shrinkwrap.json` if `save` is true.

+This option is an alias for `--package-lock`.

 ### sign-git-tag